 Interestingly, the Canyon’s detailed geometry chart shows that the Aeroad is specified with relatively short stem lengths while the handlebar width is purposefully narrow for better aerodynamics.
 I’m told that buyers will be able to select other stem lengths and handlebar widths when placing an order, but at this stage it’s not clear how many different combinations will be available.

-The rake of the fork is adjustable with two settings: “stable” and “able”, corresponding to 39mm and 44mm of rake.
+The rake of the fork is adjustable with two settings: “stable” and “agile”, corresponding to 39mm and 44mm of rake.
 The proprietary seatpost also has two settings: 15mm setback or 1mm setforward.
 While the former has no bearing on rider fit, the latter will, and riders requiring a lot of setback will have trouble getting comfortable on the Aeroad.

 The niche that is provided on the underside of the Aerocockpit for the Di2 junction box is quite elegant because it leaves the adjustment button exposed and easy to use.
 The battery indicator light is largely hidden though, and while the box can be levered to expose the charging port, it is a fussy process (I found it easier to remove the cover that was holding it in place).

 The Aerocockpit poses an immediate problem for bike computers and lights.
 I’ve seen pictures of an out-front mount that Canyon has created to suit Garmin devices that bolts to the underside of the Aerocockpit, but other brands (and any light) will require makeshift or custom-made mounts.
 Some may prefer to wait for the integrated bike computer/GPS device that Canyon is developing in conjunction with Sony.